readthedocs/sphinx-hoverxref/docs/configuration.rst

    .. warning::

-      The Sphinx's target project **must be hosted on Read the Docs** to work.
+      The Sphinx's target project **must be hosted on Read the Docs** to work or, be one of the allowed external projects: currently CPython, SymPy, NumPy are supported.
-      This is a current limitation that we hope to remove in the future.

 .. confval:: hoverxref_intersphinx_types